csdms/bmi/paper/paper.md

 to the earth surface processes community.
 Some recent examples include
-@ratliff:2018, who show that a river model transporting sediment can feed a delta model, which distributes the sediment;
-as well as @hoch:2019, who show that coupling hydrologic and hydrodynamic models may sharpen inundation estimates in flood modeling.
+@ratliff:2018, who show that a river model transporting sediment can feed a delta model that distributes the sediment, and @hoch:2019, who show that coupling hydrologic and hydrodynamic models may sharpen inundation estimates in flood modeling.

-In component-based software engineering, components communicate through interfaces, which are named sets of functions with prescribed arguments and return values.
+In component-based software engineering, components communicate through interfaces: named sets of functions with prescribed arguments and return values.
 The bicycle analogy above benefits from a standard interface for tire diameter and width.
 Likewise,